satvikk/satvikk.github.io/resume/resume.md

     </span>
 </p>

-- Built a prototype Machine Learning model to detect incoming Earthquakes from seismological data.
+- Built a prototype Machine Learning Model and framework to detect incoming earthquakes and classify their severity from seismological data.
+- Explored the efficacy and performance of Gaussian Process Regression to model seismological data.
-- Improved upon state the current state of the art methods by 40%.
+- Improved upon state the current state of the art model evaluation metrics by models by 30%.

 ## Professional Experience